• Skip to primary navigation

 Step four:

-Remove the baking sheet from the oven and let the potatoes cool for a few minutes before enjoying.
+Remove the baking sheet from the oven and let the potatoes cool for a few minutes before topping with the sour cream and enjoying.

 • If you don't have avocado oil you can use coconut oil or olive oil instead.

-• Feel free to change out the spice blend you use for these vegan baked potatoes.
+• Feel free to change out the spice blend you use for these baked potatoes to give them a different flavour - Italian seasoning, seasoning salt, garlic powder, onion powder and everything but the bagel seasoning are all great options.

 How to store:

-Store any leftover baked potatoes in the fridge in an air tight container for up two 7 days.
+Store any leftover baked potatoes in the fridge in an airtight container for up to 7 days.
+I don't recommend trying to freeze baked potatoes.
+They turn out too mushy when you thaw them.

 Frequently asked questions: